 Sheet vinyl flooring and tile/plank vinyl flooring have different properties, and thus their own set of pros and cons.
 All factors considered, using individual sections of vinyl will, on the whole, be an easier and more efficient installation for most do it yourself home remodelers.

 Sheet and tile vinyl flooring is one of your best bathroom flooring options.

 The size and seamless quality of sheet vinyl is its chief advantage.
 With any type of flooring, it is desirable to limit the number of seams, at least from the perspective of repelling moisture.
 With sheet vinyl flooring, your kitchen or bathroom might end up with no seams, or at most one seam, to contend with.

 Another great thing about sheet vinyl flooring is that it helps bridge and cover up imperfections in the underlayment.
 It can even be laid over an existing sheet or tile vinyl flooring.

-The main disadvantage of sheet vinyl is that it really does require an expert's hand:
+The main disadvantage of sheet vinyl is that it does require an expert's hand:

 - Large sections of vinyl are unwieldy to handle, especially by one person.

-- Sizing out the sheet vinyl requires creating a template with builder's paper.
+- Sizing out the sheet vinyl requires creating a template with the builder's paper.
 It is not possible to just start laying down sheet vinyl.

 - All sheet vinyl requires the application of adhesives.
 You will not have the self-adhesive option which tile vinyl flooring offers.

 Tile Vinyl Flooring Is Perfect For DIY

 Tile vinyl flooring typically comes in 12"x12" sizes and can cost as little as $.50 to $.75 per square foot.
 Any type of surface can be replicated with vinyl tile--stone, wood, tile, etc.--but most vinyl tile gives itself away upon close examination.

 The best feature for the DIY home renovator is the tile vinyl is easy to handle.
 The squares can be cut and manipulated with ease.
 Some tile vinyl has a self-adhesive backing, obviating the need for smelly adhesives.

 Sheet vinyl flooring works only on absolutely flat, "stickable" surfaces.
-For many homeowners, if the surface was flat and clean in the first place, they probably would have no need to be installing new flooring.
+For many homeowners, if the surface was flat and clean in the first place, they probably would not need to be installing new flooring.